Skip to main content

 • Involve no additional workload for staff during deployment.

-• Ask for students’ perceptions of observable tutor practices.
+• Ask for students’ perceptions of observable teacher practices.

 • Apply across a range of teaching stylesmodes and pedagogies.